oracle/graal/docs/reference-manual/native-image/guides/build-and-run-native-executable-with-remote-jmx.md

 # Build and Run Native Executables with Remote JMX

-Remote management over JMX is now possible in executables built with Native Image.
+Remote management using [Java Management Extensions (JMX)](https://www.oracle.com/java/technologies/javase/javamanagement.html) is possible in executables built with GraalVM Native Image.

-This feature is still experimental.
+> Note: The feature is experimental.

-This guide will cover the steps required to build, run, and interact with such an executable using JMX.
+This guide covers the steps required to build, run, and interact with such a native executable using JMX.
-It will also show you how to register a custom `MBean` with the `MBean` server and the additional steps required for it to work with Native Image.
+It also shows you how to register a custom managed bean (MBean), with the JMX server and the additional steps required for it to work with Native Image.

-## Step 1: Create the Demo Application
+## Step 1: Create a Demo Application

-Create and navigate to a directory named `demo`.
-All the files in this walk-through should be placed here.
+Create a demo application in a directory named `demo`.
+Place all the files there and run the commands from this directory.

-Save the following code to the file named `SimpleJmx.java`.
-This will be the JMX server.
-Its job is to register a custom `MBean`, then loop endlessly, so we have time to inspect it using VisualVM.
+Save the following code to a file named `SimpleJmx.java`.
+This is the JMX server.
+Its job is to register a custom MBean, then loop endlessly, so you have time to inspect it using VisualVM.

 ```java
 import javax.management.MBeanServer;